zachnot/export-tools/README.md

 ## Using the script:
 1. Clone the folder
 2. Move in the data files
-3. Rename them to either "mcolumns.csv" or "prows.csv" depending on whether there are too many columns or too many rows.
+3. Rename them to either "mcolumns.csv" or "prows.csv" depending on whether its a Notepad export with too many columns or a Screen3 export with too many rows.
 4. Run the appropriate script on macOS by running python3 nameofscript.py